 - Inspecting Equipment

 What Problems Can Occur With a Radon Remediation System?

 One of the first tasks we do when inspecting a mitigation system is to examine the components.
-For example, we will examine the fan, which prevents radon leaking back into the home, to see if it is running smoothly.
-We also check other components like the stack and make sure the system is up to current code.
+For example, we will examine the fan, which prevents radon from leaking back into the home, to see if it is running smoothly.
+We also check other components like the stack and make sure the system is up to the current code.

 What else could cause radon levels to be high even when you have a remediation system?

 The system could be inactive.
 Many builders install passive systems and these can be converted to active systems if radon levels are too high.

 The system could be outdated or insufficient for the size or layout of a home.
 This is especially true if the home is old and home expansion has been performed over time, the system may just be unequal to the task.
 Even in a new home, however, an inexperienced installer could improperly determine the kind of system needed for a home.